-We also visit the nearby visitor’s center of the NASA.
+We also have a look at the nearby visitor’s center of the NASA.
 We hope to find some good ideas on how to continue our trip once we’ve arrived in Ushuaia.
 Maybe something a little further.

 Unfortunately, NASA’s exhibition isn’t too inspiring.
-It seems this famous institution needs some inspiring itself.
+It seems this famous institution needs some stimulation itself.
 Maybe some greatification will help.

 We’ll need to look somewhere else for our future trip – probably the Chinese have some more enlightening offers.

 Late afternoon in Santa Cruz – back to the Pacific.
 A place famous for its beach and the amusement park on the Boardwalk.
 Great place for real’n’wannabe kids.

 The perfect place for world savers to fiercely fight aliens and …

 … daddies learning kids how to become an excellent cowboy.
 A philosophy maybe more anchored with American citizens and not easily acceptable by others.
 Well, who knows.